ahmedhh1218/ahmedhh1218/README.md

 ## Experiences

-### Mentor and Lecturer for Embedded Systems Training at Garraio LLC (Aug.
+### Mentor and Lecturer for Embedded Systems Training at Garraio LLC in Collaboration with Ain Shams University (Aug.
 2024 – Present)
 - Provided instruction on C language, Embedded C, and ARM Architecture with practical applications on TivaC TM4C123.
 - Covered topics like GPIO, clock-source, SysTick timer, watchdog timer, interrupts, and UART.